eitansuez/scenarios-envoy/istio-0to60/observability.md

     [Access Grafana via port 3000]({{TRAFFIC_HOST1_3000}}/).

-1. From the sidebar, select _Dashboards_ --> _Manage_
+1. From the sidebar, select _Dashboards_ --> _Browse_
 1. Click on the folder named _Istio_ to reveal pre-designed Istio-specific Grafana dashboards
 1. Explore the Istio Mesh Dashboard.
 Note the Global Request Volume and Global Success Rate.
-1. Explore the Istio Service Dashboard.
+1. Navigate back to _Dashboards_ and explore the Istio Service Dashboard.
 First select the service `web-frontend` and inspect its metrics, then switch to the `customers` service and review its dashboard.
-1. Explore the Istio Workload Dashboard.
+1. Navigate back to _Dashboards_ and explore the Istio Workload Dashboard.
 Select the `web-frontend` workload.
 Look at Outbound Services and note the outbound requests to the customers service.
 Select the `customers` workload and note that it makes no Oubtound Services calls.

 Feel free to further explore these dashboards.